EdDuarte/website/content/posts/vokter-2016.md

         "https://medium.com/@EdDuarte/c4d3d399046d"
 types:
   - notes
-  - project
 tags:
+  - deprecated
+series:
   - open-source
-series:
-  - dmproj
+  - data-mining
 prologue: "This post outlines the architectural choices behind Vokter, an open-source document store in Java that I've been developing since October 2014.
 This does **not** address other projects under the 'Vokter'